Mountain of Madness: Production

 The script for "Mountain of Madness" is credited to John Swartzwelder, although it underwent many rewrites.
 According to Josh Weinstein, "a Swartzwelder script is like a finely tooled crazy German machine and if you have the wrong engineers try to fix it, it blows up.
 And that's the thing, 'cause it had great jokes but we sort of changed the story and went through a bunch of drafts."
 The story was completely rewritten and as a result, the plot became odder and quirkier with the scenes of paranoia deriving from this.
 The original script was "really crazy" but a lot of the more insane material was cut.
 However, most of the rewrites were done during the script-writing and did not require any major animation changes.
 One change was the ending, which was added after the animatic.
 The episode features several pairings of established characters who had previously interacted little, such as Waylon Smithers with Bart and Lisa.
 Weinstein feels that this was one of the first episodes to notably develop Lenny and Carl as a duo.

 The episode was directed by Mark Kirkland and a lot of new designs and backgrounds had to be created for the wilderness scenes.
 The backgrounds were designed by animator Debbie Silver.
 The design of the forest ranger was based on then-Vice President Al Gore.
 In the episode, Marge watches an old film which includes a comment from naturalist John Muir.
 The impression of Muir was done by Dan Castellaneta, who originally based the voice on an impersonator he met at Yosemite National Park.
 However, the producers asked him to make the voice older and crazier.

-The episode makes references to the Ritz Brothers, Bobbsey twins, John Muir and Bazooka Joe.